aerogo/aero/README.md

 - Finishes ongoing requests on a server shutdown
 - Supports HTTP/2, IPv6 and Web Manifest
 - Automatic HTTP/2 push of configured resources
-- Session support with custom stores
+- Supports session data with custom stores
 - Provides http and https listener
 - Shows response time and size for your routes
 - Can run standalone without `nginx` babysitting it